bstjean/mysql_toolkit/README.md

 **isStrictlyAlpha** : Returns 1 if the string only contains [A-Za-z] characters, 0 otherwise
 **lastindexof** : Returns the position of the last occurrence of a substring in a source string.
 **occurrences** : Returns the number of occurrences of a search string inside a source string.
+**removeAllChars : Removes all characters in a string from a source string.
+**replaceAllChars : Replaces all characters in a string by a single replacement character from  source string.
 **rot5** : Encodes/decodes a string with the ROT5 substitution cipher.
 **rot13** : Encodes/decodes a string with the ROT13 substitution cipher.
 **rot18** : Encodes/decodes a string with the ROT18 substitution cipher.
 **rot47** :Encodes/decodes a string with the ROT47 substitution cipher.